anggaggaH/site-documentation/docs/tutorial-document-control-system/overview.md

  c. and it will be stored on our database after upload to storage is success

  <li>File with <b>Private</b> will be stored in the Private Container and public files will be stored in the public container</li>
+ <li>File with privilege can be seen only by the user with that selected privilege</li>
  <li>On edit mode changing private-public will move file from source to target container</li>
 </ol>